 AIT is a small and friendly program.
-We enroll only 50-80 students per semester from North America and Hungary, and classes are small (10-20 students is typical).
+We enroll only 80-100 students per semester from North America and Hungary, and classes are small (typically 10-20 students).
 Our faculty members often develop close mentoring relationships with their classes, and the AIT staff is always present and available for assistance, so you will receive lots of personal attention.

 AIT will help you find reasonable, pre-arranged accommodations for your stay in Budapest.
 Usually, two or three students share an apartment in downtown Budapest, and near excellent transportation and great cultural offerings.
 To help us find suitable roommates for you, you will be asked to fill out an electronic Room Match Form before you arrive in Budapest.

 No. All courses are taught in English by internationally acclaimed Hungarian scholars with guest lectures by leading entrepreneurs and researchers who all speak English.
-An optional two-week long intensive course in Hungarian language is available before the start of each semester, and you can also take a basic Hungarian language course for credit while at AIT.
+An optional two-week long intensive survival course in Hungarian language is available before the start of each semester, and you can also take a basic Hungarian language course for credit while at AIT.

 Yes.
 About 20% of the AIT students will be Hungarians from the Budapest University of Technology and Economics.
 They will introduce you to the Hungarian lifestyle, and help you see the best of what Budapest has to offer.

-AIT will organize many afternoon and weekend extracurricular activities for you and your classmates.
-Some of these activities (like Orientation Day and the Budapest City Rally) are offered as a courtesy of AIT, while others (like cultural and sport programs, and excursions within Hungary or other Central-European countries) will be provided for additional fees.
+AIT will organize some afternoon and weekend extracurricular activities for you and your classmates.
+Some of these activities (like Orientation Day and a guided tour in Budapest) are offered as a courtesy of AIT, while others (like cultural and sport activities, and excursions within Hungary) will be provided for additional fees.
 You will also have several opportunities to arrange your own trips to surrounding cities and countries on the weekends and during breaks.

 Budapest University of Technology and Economics (BME) will provide credit transfer on behalf of AIT.
 Academic courses will meet twice a week, for two hours per occasion and they require at least the same amount of time for homework.